“Week One: Choose Publisher/Agent. Get Work critiqued.” by Joan Y. Edwards

 You’re a Pub Subber when you submit one or more of your quality works on the third Friday of the month (or any other day of the month) to critique groups, editors, agents, or contests.
 You believe that submitting work often leads to publication.

-If you’d like your name listed on the Pub Subbers page, leave a comment or send an email to email@example.com with your name, the title of your manuscript and where you sent it.
+If you’d like your name listed on the Pub Subbers page, leave a comment or send an email to my address from the left-hand column with your name, the title of your manuscript and where you sent it.
 Include your webpage or blog, if you like.

 Surround yourself with other Pub Subbers.
 Great minds wander in the same plane.

 I invite you to join the Pub Subbers Yahoo group to post successes, receive encouragement when you receive a no, ask for advice or help, etc. The group has automated reminders for the weekly steps to get your work ready for submission.
-Join by sending an email to firstname.lastname@example.org or email@example.com to let me know.
+Join by sending an email to firstname.lastname@example.org or to my address from the left-hand column to let me know.

 See my other Pub Sub 3rd Fri posts for more reasons to submit your work often: http://joanyedwards.wordpress.com/?s=pubsub3rdfri.